mpkerry/bootstrap_wksp/README.md

 # bootstrap_wksp
-Created for ABCD bootstrap wksp 3/19/2015
+Originally created for ABCD-Mobile workshop on 3/19/2015

 Exercises to familiarize you with the essentials that Bootstrap has to offer.